AmitaSuri/Flutter/Resources.md

 Firebase offers many services...authentication, cloude storage(for database with many good features), realtime database(database..old), storage(for storing users data like images, etc), etc.

+You can connect your flutter project manually or with cli tools. once tools are installed you dont need to install them again. next time only start with command 'flutterfire configure'

 **steps to connect with firebase.
 This is latest through firebase cli**

 1. Create a firebas project ---- from "goto console" tab at this link https://firebase.google.com/docs/flutter/setup?platform=android